lyong4432/lyong4432/README.md

 ### 🌟 What I Like
 - 📝 learning something
 - 🍽️ eating
-- 💙 listening to music, specially LUCY(Korean band) and King gnu(Japanese band) 💙
+- 💿💙 listening to music, specially LUCY(Korean band) and King gnu(Japanese band) 💙
 - 👩🏻‍💻🍎 apple products
+- 📖🖊️ writing a diary